Edited by: Jessica Merritt

 When you book a reservation and have 2 people on the same record, you can either request to “split” or “no split” the reservation.
 If you chose to split the reservation and only 1 upgrade seat opens up, 1 person will receive the upgrade and the other person will remain on the list.
 If you chose “no split” and an upgrade becomes available, both people chose not to split up and the upgrade moves to the next solo traveler on the upgrade list.

-Normally, you want to split the reservations, so at least 1 person can upgrade and the person who doesn’t clear can remain on the list.
+Normally, you want to split the reservations so that at least 1 person can upgrade and the person who doesn’t clear can remain on the list.
 When traveling with a companion, the companion carries the Executive Platinum UPG2 designator throughout the process (the same weight as if they were an Executive Platinum themselves).

 This will prevent the companion traveler from being listed separately on the waitlist according to his/her status level and will ensure that they are brought up to the level of the Executive Platinum.